shafer-hess/syncopate-ios/README.md

    * User can login to their account
 * Profile Screen
     * User can view their profile
+* Change Password Modal
+    * User can change their password
 * Chats List Screen
     * User can see list of their chats
 * Chat Screen
     * User can send messages
     * User can add users to a group
+* Create-group Modal
+    * User can create groups
-* Add Friends Screen
+* Friend Screen
+    * User can see a list of their friends
+* Add-Friend Modal
     * User can add friends
     * User can search for other users
-* Notification Screen
+* Notification Modal
     * User receives notifications
-* User can see a list of their friends

 ### 3. Navigation